Reconnecting With Top Talent: 5 Stress-Free Strategies

 • Re-engaging independent talent can help save time on onboarding and lower overall costs.

-• Create an outreach program to keep talent informed and engaged while in-between projects.
+• You can consider developing an outreach program to keep talent informed and engaged while in-between projects.

 4. Review Your Work Environment

-5. Push to Become a Client of Choice
+5. Position Your Company As a Client of Choice

 Categories